Immunization Schedules and Vaccines

 HPV vaccines

-You can protect your child from 6 different types of cancers later in life by getting them vaccinated against HPV.
+Before your child is exposed, you can protect them from 90% of cancers caused by HPV.
 HPV vaccination prevents cancer-causing infections and precancers in both men and women.

 Vaccines for Adults